freshjuice-dev/freshjuice.dev/src/content/docs/testimonials/index.md

     - **Maximum Size**: Image's original size or Custom.
 If Image's original size, the image will be able to have a maximum size of its original.
       If custom, you will be able to adjust the max width and max height of the image.
 Currently, it is set to Custom and 100x20.

+## Testimonials - Simple Centered

 ### Screenshot

-{% image "./tm-side-by-side.png", "Screenshot of Module Side by Side Testimonial", [800] %}
+{% image "./tm-simple-centered.png", "Screenshot of Module Simple Centered Testimonial", [800] %}

 ---

-## Testimonials - Simple Centered

 ### Settings